deepabasawanna/Data-science/README.md

 # Data-science
-This has all project details about data science.
+This has all project files regarding data science.